harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz/iac-scans-with-wiz.md

 <!-- 1 --------------------------------------------------------------------->

-<summary>Orchestration scans for repositories</summary>
+<summary>Orchestration scans for IaC repositories</summary>

   #### Prerequisites

-    - A [Kubernetes](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure/) or [Docker](/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure) build infrastructure
+    - You can run STO scans in [Harness Cloud], which requires no setup.
+You can also set up a [Kubernetes](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure/) or [Docker](/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure) build infrastructure

 	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) if your image registry requires an access ID and access token